 The Immediate Need for Funds:

-The Schmahmann Lab and Ataxia Unit are running clinical trials and natural history studies in the spionocerebellar ataxias, multiple system atrophy, Chiari malformation, and cerebellar developmental disorders.
+The Schmahmann Lab and Ataxia Unit are running clinical trials and natural history studies in the spinocerebellar ataxias, multiple system atrophy, Chiari malformation, and cerebellar developmental disorders.
 All this depends on Clinical Research Coordinators, Lab and Data Managers, and research technicians and students.
 The Lab’s brain imaging studies using MRI, and planned interventions using neuromodulation to stimulate the cerebellum in neurological and neuropsychiatric disorders have potential to shed new light on the cerebellum and its role in health and disease.
 This Translational Research program has great potential for improving the lives of patients with ataxia, and is not sustainable without philanthropic support.

 The Future Need for Funds: